-JavaScript is a powerful programming language and I will use it to create a powerful API feature.
-I already have my Web API built in ASP.NET Core, and it has various function like providing flight reservations data to clients in JSON, searching the reservations with their ids, updating and deleting reservations and so on.
+JavaScript is a powerful programming language and I will now Call Web API from it.
+To be precise, I will use XMLHttpRequest (XHR) object to call the web api from JavaScript.
+I already have created my Web API built in ASP.NET Core, it is in RESTful pattern and has all the CRUD operations like providing flight reservations data to clients in JSON, searching the reservations with their ids, updating and deleting reservations and so on.

-I will now use only Pure JavaScript to call these methods of this Web API to perform tasks like Creating, Reading, Updating and Deleting reservations.
-In the end I will show you how to upload files with API using JavaScript, so make sure you go through the entire tutorial and download the source code from the link given at the end.
+So let us Call the different method of the Web API from JavaScript and perform tasks like Creating, Reading, Updating and Deleting the reservations.
+Stay tuned till the end as I will also show you how to upload Image file with API using JavaScript.
+The entire tutorial’s source codes can be dwonloaded from the link given at the end of this tutorial.

 The ASP.NET Core Web API has a method that returns all the flight reservations in JSON.
 It’s signature is shown below: